germinolegrand/fys/README.md

   * `windows` : copy or manipulate a series of sized windows from a range each separated by an offset
 * `audio` : classes and utilities for manipulating audio streams
   * `vorbis_streambuf` : a std::streambuf for decoding and demultiplexing multi-channel ogg/vorbis
+* `utility` : general purpose libraries, little things that makes coding easier
+  * `tuple_iterator` : an iterator adaptator that permits to iterate over a sequence of tuples while accessing only to one element

 Public domain and freedom stuff
 -------------------------------